GenericMappingTools/pygmt/doc/contributing.md

 * Select a suitable alias for each GMT option, following the guidelines in the [code style](#code-style) section.
-Before creating a new alias, check if the parameter is listed in the `COMMON_OPTIONS` dictionary in `pygmt/helpers/decorators.py`, if other wrapped GMT modules have a similar parameter, and if [GMT.jl](https://www.generic-mapping-tools.org/GMT.jl/dev/) has defined an alias.
+Before creating a new alias, check if the parameter is listed in the `COMMON_DOCSTRINGS` dictionary in `pygmt/helpers/decorators.py`, if other wrapped GMT modules have a similar parameter, and if [GMT.jl](https://www.generic-mapping-tools.org/GMT.jl/dev/) has defined an alias.